ryanatkn/belt/README.md

 - all TypeScript, for styles and Svelte and SvelteKit see <a href="https://github.com/fuz-dev/fuz">@ryanatkn/fuz</a>
 - complement the modern web platform, stay evergreen
-- kinda minimal in many ways but also not
+- kinda minimal in many ways but also not, treeshakes well

 ## usage